Welcome. Kia ora!

-I’ve focused on women’s filmmaking, for twelve years now, working towards gender equity in film.
+I’ve focused on women’s filmmaking since 2006, supporting gender equity in film.

 I started with Wellywood Woman ‘For Women Who Make Movies & For the People Who Love Them.
 Globally’.
 The name is a joke and the work’s always been serious and with a smile.
 I love Aotearoa New Zealand and my work for positive change for women filmmakers here.

 I now have a strong international reputation, see for example Matthew Hammett Knott’s article about me on Indiewire, here– Heroines of Cinema: Why Don’t More Women Make Movies?
 Marian Evans on Bridging the Gap Between Theory and Practice.
 And I love the pleasures and surprises that come from a global audience and being part of an activist community; in 2017 our action over filmmaker mothers with children being excluded from Cannes was very satisfying, with coverage in the Hollywood Reporter, among others.
-In 2018 I have a contract with Eurimages to supply interviews with women directors.
+From 2018 I have had contracts with Eurimages to supply interviews with women directors.

 Sometimes I publish work in other people’s books and on other people’s sites, like Women & Hollywood, Indiewire, Muriel Rukeyser Living Archive.
 My latest favorite is a post on the Commonwealth Writers site, with this image of the Complex Female Protagonist cap I had made, thanks to the Bluestocking Series.